pasqal-io/emulators/docs/index.md

 Emu-sv and emu-mps are [Pulser](https://pulser.readthedocs.io/en/stable/) high-performance backend emulators for analog quantum simulation, developed by Pasqal.
 They support all major operating systems (Linux, macOS and Windows), and are designed to faithfully emulate neutral-atom quantum hardware with both high fidelity and scalability.

-These tools are described in our publication *“Efficient Emulation of Neutral Atom Quantum Hardware”* ([arXiv:2510.09813](https://arxiv.org/abs/2510.09813)) — in short:
+These tools are described in our publication *“Efficient Emulation of Neutral Atom Quantum Hardware”* ([arXiv:2510.09813](https://arxiv.org/abs/2510.09813)) — in summary:

 - emu-sv uses a state-vector representation to deliver numerically exact dynamics for medium-sized systems.